 Apply the first dose when you see new growth and foliage starting – this should be done around March/April for most areas with mild winters, which helps their young leaves grow healthier faster than if left untreated all season long.

 In addition, always brush up on the requirements of your particular plant varieties and their fertilizer needs.

-If you’re unsure ask your local garden supplier any questions for requirements in your area.
+If you’re unsure, ask your local garden supplier any questions about requirements in your area.